List of Coronation Street characters introduced in 2013: Steph Britton

 It was announced on 6 August 2015 that James Atherton had been filming with Coronation Street as the ex-boyfriend of Steph, Jamie.
 A storyline was then teased as something to affect both Steph and Luke.
 On 1 October, it was announced that Steph would be involved in a new "shocking" storyline.
 The storyline saw Jamie manipulate Luke by posting intimate pictures of Steph online, a real-life issue called revenge porn.
 The storyline began when Luke's girlfriend Maria Connor (Samia Ghadie) puts a stop to his and Jamie's racing car scheme and Luke agrees, angering Jamie.
 He then takes action and posts the pictures online, which leaves a "devastating effect" on Steph, with her "emotional turmoil set to shock viewers".
-Coronation Street bosses aimed to reflect that the issue, that was made illegal in early 2015, is still a "ongoing issue in wider society".
+Coronation Street bosses aimed to reflect that the issue, that was made illegal in early 2015, is still an "ongoing issue in wider society".
 Jamie was eventually arrested for the revenge porn.

 Steph and Andy later move in together and are still together at the start of 2017 whilst Andy has attacked Pat Phelan (Connor McIntyre) in December 2016 for being present at the death of Michael in November.
 However, in January 2017, Andy admits to Steph that Phelan is blackmailing him and that he has forced him to set Kevin Webster's (Michael Le Vell) garage on fire.
 He also admits that Phelan has been threatening to harm Steph if he does not co-operate.
 She and Andy plan to leave for Portugal together to live with Katy, but at the airport he leaves as he has evidence of Phelan admitting to being present when Michael died.
 However, Phelan supposedly bludgeons Andy to death with the laptop containing the evidence.
 Phelan then texts Steph on Andy's mobile phone, breaking up with her and Steph leaves for Portugal alone, never knowing Andy's fate.
 In August 2017, it is shown Andy wasn't killed but has been kept hostage by Phelan.
 Luke later figures this out in January 2018 and is murdered by Phelan.
 Steph returns to the street later that month for Luke's funeral and argues with Phelan over him blackmailing Andy.
 She leaves again the following week.